maxbrunsfeld/wishful/README.md

 Wishful
 =======

-Wishful is a a small clojure library for stubbing, spying, and top-down TDD.
+Wishful is a small clojure library for stubbing, spying, and top-down TDD.

 Contents:
   - [Installation](#installation)